Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Performance Analysis

-the individual SINR of each user $k, k \in \cal K$ will be greater than that without IRS, so does the network common SINR.
+the individual ASAINR of each user $k, k \in \cal K$ will be greater than that without IRS, so does the network common ASAINR.
 Thus, we have $\gamma^*_{c,1} \ge \hat\gamma_c > \gamma_0$.
 Since it is obvious that (\ref{thres3g}) holds if (\ref{thres3}) is met.
 The proof is thus completed. \end{IEEEproof}

-In fact, the proof of Proposition \ref{thresprop} implies that as long as (\ref{thres3}) is satisfied and each user in $\cal K$ is associated with at least $\lfloor \frac{J}{K} \rfloor$ IRSs in $\cal J$ (not necessarily optimal), the corresponding network common SINR must be larger than $\gamma_0$.
+In fact, the proof of Proposition \ref{thresprop} implies that as long as (\ref{thres3}) is satisfied and each user in $\cal K$ is associated with at least $\lfloor \frac{J}{K} \rfloor$ IRSs in $\cal J$ (not necessarily optimal), the corresponding network common ASAINR must be larger than $\gamma_0$.
 However, the above result may not hold if $J<K$.
 In this case, there always exists at least one user, say user $k, k \in \cal K$, with which no IRS is associated, i.e., $\lambda_{j,k}=0, \forall j \in \cal J$.
-It follows that if (\ref{mono1}) is satisfied, its receive SINR will be degraded by increasing $M$ compared to the benchmark system without IRS.
+It follows that if (\ref{mono1}) is satisfied, its receive ASAINR will be degraded by increasing $M$ compared to the benchmark system without IRS.
 As a result, there may not exist a universal upper bound on $M$ as in (\ref{thres3}), such that $\gamma^*_{c,1} > \gamma_0$ is ensured.

 On the other hand, with BS power control, the optimal BS transmit powers in the no-IRS benchmark system can be derived based on (\ref{pwctrl}) with setting $M=0$.
 Let $P_{k,0}, k \in \cal K$ represent the optimal transmit power of BS $k$ when $M=0$.
-By replacing $P_k = P_{\max}$ in (\ref{thres3}) with $P_k = P_{k,0}, k \in \cal K$, we can similarly derive an upper bound on $M$, over which $\gamma^*_{c,2}$ is greater than the maximum network common SINR of the no-IRS benchmark system.
+By replacing $P_k = P_{\max}$ in (\ref{thres3}) with $P_k = P_{k,0}, k \in \cal K$, we can similarly derive an upper bound on $M$, over which $\gamma^*_{c,2}$ is greater than the maximum network common ASAINR of the no-IRS benchmark system.
 The details are omitted for brevity.